 - Stay on designated trails at all times.

 - Leashed and well-behaved pets are welcome!
 Pets must be on a leash no longer than six-feet and under the physical control of the owner.
 Pet owners are responsible for cleanup.
 Please do your part to preserve this privilege.

 - Children must be closely supervised by an adult at all times.

-- Smoking is strictly prohibited at the Boyce Thompson Arboretum except in the following Main Parking Lot in front of the Visitor Center.
+- Smoking is strictly prohibited at the Boyce Thompson Arboretum except in the main parking lot in front of the Visitor Center.

-- Do not pick flowers, fruits, or and plant parts from any plant.
+- Do not pick flowers, fruits, or plant parts from any plant.

 - Do not remove anything from the Arboretum grounds including plants, leaves, flowers, fruits, sticks, rocks, feathers or wildlife.